skylordafk/skylordafk/README.md

 - 👋 Hi, I’m @skylordafk
 - 👀 I’m interested in crypto economics.
 - 🌱 I’m currently learning about Polkadot and EVM.
-- 💞️ I’m looking to collaborate on crypto startup funding.
+- 💞️ I’m looking to collaborate on crypto funding and business partnerships.
 - 📫 How to reach me Twitter DM.
 Discord.
 NBA Top Shot ;)

 <!---